 However, seeing as it is down to you as a parent to brush your child’s teeth at this age and your hand covers most of what makes a brush engaging, this is not a make or break issue.

-A touch more pricey it is, but if your child doesn’t mind the sound and sensation that this sonic toothbrush offers then I do believe it is worth every penny.
+This brush maybe a touch more pricey, but if your child doesn’t mind the sound and sensation that this sonic toothbrush offers then I do believe it is worth every penny.

 You gain a little extra confidence that the vibrating bristles are going to help clean the teeth that bit better than relying on manual motion alone.